TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_soc_continuous_dma.md

 This example sets up two ADC channels to convert simultaneously.
 The results will be transferred by DMA into a buffer in RAM.

-\imageStyle{am263_adc_soc_continuous_dma.png,width:50%}
+\imageStyle{am263_adc_soc_continuous_dma.png,width:75%}
 \image html am263_adc_soc_continuous_dma.png "Module Block diagram"

+## Errata i2355
+errata i2355 for AM263x
+- DMA trigger from the ADC INT (Late) occurs just before the Result space updation, as a result of which the stale data from the result space will be transferred by DMA.
+- Workaround
+    use an empty channel transfer before the Actual transfer.

 The example does the below
-- Configures ePWM0 to trigger SOC0 on ADC0 and ADC1.
+- Configures ePWM0 to trigger SOC0 on ADC1 and ADC2.
 This is used to trigger the first ADC conversion.
-- INT0 of ADC0 is configured to generate interrupt after first conversion and will then disable EPWM SOC generation.
+- INT0 of ADC1 is configured to generate interrupt after first conversion and will then disable EPWM SOC generation.
 - Configure ADC INT1 of both ADC's to enable continuous conversion.
 The interrupts will act as trigger for next conversions.
-- Configure DMA channel 0 to be triggered at EOC0 of ADC0 and copy conversion result to a buffer in RAM.
+- Configure DMA channel 0 to be triggered at EOC0 of ADC1 and copy conversion result to an empty buffer, triggerring another channel channel 1 to transfer the ADC result to a result buffer in RAM.
-- Configure DMA channel 1 to be triggered at EOC0 of ADC1 and copy conversion result to another buffer in RAM.
+- Configure DMA channel 2 to be triggered at EOC0 of ADC2 and copy conversion result to an empty buffer, triggerring another channel channel 3 to transfer the ADC result to another result buffer in RAM.
 - Configure DMA to generate interrupt after the buffer is filled and stop conversion on both ADC's.
 - The DMA destination buffers (watch variables) can be used to view the ADC conversion results.